Golden Gate Bridge

 The Design

-Joseph Strauss gets credit as chief engineer, though the elegant Art Deco design came largely from consulting architect Irving Morrow.
-The signature International Orange color was originally intended as a primer but proved so visually effective against fog and sea that it became permanent.
-The towers rise 746 feet above the water, and the main cables contain enough wire to circle the equator three times.
+Joseph Strauss was chief engineer.
+The Art Deco design came largely from consulting architect Irving Morrow.
+The International Orange color was originally selected as a primer and then kept for the finished bridge because it stayed visible against fog and sea.
+The towers rise 746 feet above the water.
+The two main cables together contain enough wire to circle the equator more than three times.

 Walking and Cycling

-Walking the bridge takes roughly an hour round trip if you cross completely and return.
-The pedestrian path runs along the east side, offering views of the city, Alcatraz, and the Bay.
-Wind makes the experience bracing on most days.
-Fog can reduce visibility to nearly zero or part dramatically to reveal sudden vistas.
-Dress in layers and bring a hat.
+Walking the bridge takes roughly an hour round trip.
+The pedestrian path runs along the east side and looks out toward the city, Alcatraz, and the Bay.
+Wind is steady most days.
+Fog can drop visibility to nearly nothing or part suddenly.
+Layers help.

-Cycling across moves faster but requires attention to pedestrians and the transition points at each end.
-Rentals are available throughout Fisherman’s Wharf and near the bridge itself.
-The ride to Sausalito and back makes a popular half day trip, with the option to ferry return if the hills prove tiring.
+Cycling across is faster, with attention to pedestrians and to the path transitions at each end.
+Rentals are available throughout Fisherman’s Wharf and near the bridge.
+A common half-day ride goes to Sausalito with a ferry return.

-The best viewing spots depend on what you want to see.
-Fort Point underneath the southern tower shows the bridge’s massive scale from directly below.
-Baker Beach offers the classic calendar shot with waves in the foreground.
-Battery Spencer on the Marin side looks down at the whole structure from above.
-Crissy Field provides a straight on view across the water.
+Fort Point sits directly underneath the southern tower and shows the bridge’s scale from below.
+Baker Beach has a long sand view from the southwest.
+Battery Spencer, on the Marin side just past the north tower, looks down at the whole structure.
+Crissy Field offers a straight-on view across the water from the south.

 History